With Custom CRM Development You Can Get Exactly What You Want and It Doesn't Have to Cost a Fortune

 4. Chatbots Integration

-entering lead and opportunity data into the CRM without logging it in the system
+- entering lead and opportunity data into the CRM without logging it into the system

 As we have already outlined the scope of basic and additional features, we can try to answer the question of how much does a CRM system cost?
 Of course, there is not a one-price-fits-all answer, as each feature depends on business logic specific to each company.